 Consequences for future prisoners

 So it is not known for certain if the 2nd Welch remained in charge of Kilmainham when the Custom House contingent arrived.
 However it seems safe enough to accept the regime outlined below was still in place – with stricter enforcement (Source: British inquiry into the escapes WO35/141, online at www.findmypast.ie).

 Arrival of the Custom House Fire Brigade

-According to ‘Every Dark Hour’ the next IRA prisoners in Kilmainham were a dozen of the men captured by the Auxiliaries at the Burning (Those not sent to Mountjoy).
+According to ‘Every Dark Hour’ the next IRA prisoners in Kilmainham were a dozen of the men arrested by the Auxiliaries at the Burning (Those not sent to Mountjoy).
 They were transferred from Dublin Castle and kept in solitary confinement.
-The larger main contingent from Arbour Hill joined them around mid-June.
+The larger main contingent from Arbour Hill joined them on 22 June (according to Dan Rooney).
 All were interned in the Gaol’s creepy ancient part, the cold, drafty, dank and dark West Wing.
 It was basically a derelict ruin and living conditions were extremely harsh.

 As stated, the newer Victorian-era East Wing was then in use by the British military.